-The period of appointment of a co-opted Director shall be one year in line with Government guidance.
+The period of appointment of a co-opted Director shall be one year in line with Government guidance, with the Board being able to agree to extend co-opted directors on a rolling 1 year basis.

 Unless they cease to be employed by one of the nominating organisations prior to the end of the term, the Further Education Director and Higher Education Director will serve a maximum term of three-years with no option for re-appointment.